EXERCISE AND ALCOHOL CONSUMPTION

 Alcohol Consumption and The Liver

-Because your liver is the organ that detoxifies alcohol, the more you drink, the harder your liver has to work.
+Your liver is the organ that detoxifies alcohol.
+Because of this, the more you drink, the harder your liver has to work.
 The extra stress alcohol places on your liver can cause serious damage and even destroy some of your liver cells.

 Alcohol Consumption and Hydration

-As with many other things in life, exercise and alcohol consumption do not go well together.
+As with many other things in life, serious exercise and alcohol consumption do not go well together.

 Click Here to learn about Alcohol and Body Fat.